NEZNAMY/TAB/.github/wiki/how_to_display_name_from_nickname_plugins.md

 Most notably, it breaks all name-bound features, especially [nametags](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Nametags) and [sorting](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Sorting-players-in-tablist).
 For that reason, TAB must detect name change.
-This is done automatically on Bukkit, BungeeCord and Fabric.
+This is done automatically on Bukkit, BungeeCord and modded platforms.
 **This detection is not available on Sponge and Velocity**.

 > [!WARNING]